contextswitcher/contextswitcher/README.md

 * Chrome Plugin [Simple Window Saver](https://chrome.google.com/webstore/detail/simple-window-saver/fpfmklldfnlcblofkhdeoohfppdoejdc)

   > Simple Window Saver makes it super easy to save and restore windows.
 Keep one window for work tabs, one for Gmail and Facebook, and one for your vacation planning or the research on that new TV you want to buy.

+### Concept of "Task-Focused Interface"

+The concept of a “[task-focused interface](https://en.wikipedia.org/wiki/Task-focused_interface)” has been invented and turned into software as Eclipse [Mylyn](https://www.eclipse.org/mylyn/).
+It answers following questions:
+What if only the relevant files are opened and even the most touched lines are highlighted?
+What if one can give a colleague a reference to the current state of the IDE to enable a simpler reproduction of an issue?
+One can read more about Mylyn at the [Mylyn Tutorial](https://web.archive.org/web/20170929190100/http://www.tasktop.com/mylyn/tutorial).
+Concerning the availability of the task-focused interface across multiple applications, the [Tasktop Dev Standalone Application](http://www.tasktop.com/node/1176/) is available.
+It was announced as [complete desktop task-focused interface for everyone](https://www.infoq.com/news/2008/02/tasktop-10), but it does not support arbitrary applications.

 ### Research Papers